NCAA tournament bubble watch: At large-bids for March Madness

 BIG EAST BUBBLE WATCH

-XAVIER (NET: 44, NBC: 10): Xavier followed up their resume-defining win at Seton Hall (13) by going into Chicago and picking off DePaul (66).
-Then on Saturday, they picked off a hot Providence (56) team at home.
-The Musketeers have now won three straight games games for the first time since Dec.
-7th.
-As it stands, they are 7-8 against the top two quads with the two Quad 1 wins I mentioned above.
-They also have just one sub-Quad 1 loss, and it’s a Quad 2 loss at Wake Forest (1-4).
+XAVIER (NET: 44, NBC: 10): The Musketeers had their three-game winning streak snapped at Butler (12), which is hardly the worst loss in the world.
+After that loss, they are 8-9 against the top two quads with the two Quad 1 wins I mentioned above.
+They also have just one sub-Quad 1 loss, and it’s a Quad 2 loss at Wake Forest (100).
 They suddenly have the resume of a team that might have some room to spare.
-With two games left against Butler (12) and a visit from Villanova (15) left on their schedule, the Musketeers still have a couple of more chances, too.
+With home games left against Butler (12) and a visit from Villanova (22), the Musketeers still have a couple of more chances to improve their resume as well.

-GEORGETOWN (NET: 53, NBC: Next four out): Georgetown is now 14-10 on the season after beating DePaul (64) at home on Saturday.
+GEORGETOWN (NET: 54, NBC: First four out): Georgetown is now 14-10 on the season after beating DePaul (67) at home on Saturday.
 I’m not quite ready to give up on this team yet.
-They do have three Quad 1 wins now that SMU (73) and Oklahoma State (75) have jumped into the top 75, and their “worst” loss came at home to UNCG (63).
+They do have three Quad 1 wins now that SMU (72) and Oklahoma State (71) have jumped into the top 75, and their “worst” loss came at home to UNCG (61).
 Plus, Mac McClung has missed some of Georgetown’s losses and there’s the complicating factor of Georgetown’s ugliest losses coming while they were dealing with personnel issues in the first month of the season.
 There are plenty of elite wins left on their schedule as well.

-PROVIDENCE (NET: 56, NBC: Off the bubble): Even with Saturday’s loss at Xavier (44), it feels like Providence has turned a corner this season.
-They’re 7-5 in their last 12 games, a stretch that includes wins over Butler (14), Creighton 24) and Marquette (17), two of which came on the road.
-Their issue is they are still digging out from the hole that was created by their non-conference season, where they took three Quad 3 and a brutal, neutral court Quad 4 loss to Long Beach State (305).
-They could really, really use a pair of wins at St. John’s (77) and Seton Hall (12) at home this week.

 BIG TEN BUBBLE WATCH